ccao-data/data-architecture/dbt/README.md

 Finally, spot check the Excel workbook that the script produced to make sure it's formatted correctly, and send it to Valuations staff for review.

-#### Adding QC tests
+#### Adding iasWorld data tests

-There are a few specific modifications a test author needs to make to ensure that a new QC test can be run by the workflow and interpreted by the script:
+There are a few specific modifications a test author needs to make to ensure that a new iasWorld data test can be run by the workflow and interpreted by the script:

 * One of either the test or the model that the test is defined on must be [tagged](https://docs.getdbt.com/reference/resource-configs/tags) with